- Contact Us Now: (201) 464-1011 Tap to Call

 The final step in how to put a house in a trust is to make the transfer official in public records.

-- File the new deed with your county recorder’s office or registry of deeds
+- File the new deed and appropriate paperwork with your county recorder’s office or registry of deeds

-- Pay any required recording fees (typically $20-$100 depending on your location)
+- Pay any required recording fees (typically $20-$200 depending on your state)

 - Keep copies of all recorded documents for your records